Nancy Pelosi Wears All Black on 'Somber Day' of Impeachment

 House Democrats, with a 232-198 majority in the chamber, are expected to have enough support to impeach Trump on both articles and send them to the Senate for trial.

-Wednesday’s debate time will be equally divided between the House’s Democratic majority and Republican minority, overseen by House judiciary committee Chairman Rep. Jerrold Nadler and ranking Republican Rep. Doug Collins.
+Wednesday’s debate time will be equally divided between the House’s Democrat majority and Republican minority, overseen by House Judiciary Committee chairman Rep. Jerrold Nadler and ranking Republican Rep. Doug Collins.

 Following the debates, the House will hold separate votes on each article of impeachment.
 If they pass, the chamber may consider a resolution to appoint and authorize impeachment managers for a Senate trial.

-The impeachment proceedings were prompted by a partisan CIA analyst’s whistleblower complaint, in which it was alleged President Trump sought to pressure Ukrainian President Volodymyr Zelensky to investigate allegations of corruption against former Vice President Joe Biden, and his son, Hunter Biden.
-Both Trump and Zelensky deny the accusations and the White House released a transcript of their July 25 telephone conversation as evidence that no wrongdoing took place during the call.
+The impeachment proceedings were prompted by a partisan CIA analyst’s whistleblower complaint, in which it was alleged Trump sought to pressure Ukrainian President Volodymyr Zelensky to investigate allegations of corruption against former Vice President Joe Biden and his son Hunter Biden.
+Both Trump and Zelensky deny the accusations, and the White House released a transcript of their July 25 telephone conversation as evidence that no wrongdoing took place during the call.

 Andriy Yermak, a senior adviser to Zelensky, confirmed last Monday that the eastern European country never felt U.S. military aid was tied to any investigations.

-“We never had that feeling,” he told TIME magazine.
+“We never had that feeling,” he told Time magazine.
 “We had a clear understanding that the aid has been frozen.
 We honestly said, ‘Okay, that’s bad, what’s going on here.’
 We were told that they would figure it out.
 And after a certain amount of time the aid was unfrozen.
 We did not have the feeling that this aid was connected to any one specific issue.”

 The UPI contributed to this report.